Knowledge Base How to build a UK address form

 UK postcode input vs as-you-type autocomplete

-Postcode input still provides the fastest way to fill-in a UK address, primarily because there are an average of just 15 addresses assigned to every postcode.
+Consider what would work best for your users.
+Postcode input still provides the fastest way to fill in a UK address, primarily because there are an average of just 15 addresses assigned to every postcode.

 Field lengths and mandatory fields